Huntley & Palmers: Exports

 and Jacobs reorganised their biscuit production as "Associated Biscuits Ltd".

 Manufacturing in Reading ceased in 1976.
-In 1982 Nabisco acquired Associated Biscuits.
+In 1982, Nabisco acquired Associated Biscuits.
 Production continued at Huyton until 1983.
 After the closure of the Peek Frean factory at Bermondsey in 1989, Nabisco sold the Associated Biscuit brands (Huntley and Palmers, Peek Frean, and Jacobs) to Danone.

 The firm manufactured over 400 different types of biscuits over the years and innovated many new types of biscuits including the Nice biscuit.

 Archives

 A history of the company, Quaker Enterprise in Biscuits: Huntley & Palmers of Reading, 1822–1972 by T. A. B. Corley, was published in 1972 on the firm's 150th anniversary.
 The historic company archive is now housed at the Reading Museum, where there is a gallery devoted to the company.
 Some archive films of the Huntley & Palmers factory are available for viewing in the special Huntley & Palmers gallery in the museum in the Town Hall.
-The business archive is located at the Special Collections of the University of Reading.
+The business's archive is located at the Special Collections of the University of Reading.

 Hidden images

-In the 21st century it came to light that one freelance artist commissioned to design biscuit tins for Huntley & Palmers (including one based on an original artwork by Kate Greenaway) had placed secret images in his designs, such as depictions of copulating dogs, copulating people, and a man with a cannabis joint.
+It came to light that one freelance artist commissioned to design biscuit tins for Huntley & Palmers (including one based on an original artwork by Kate Greenaway) had placed secret images in his designs, such as depictions of copulating dogs, copulating people, and a man with a cannabis joint during the 1970s.

 Re-establishment

 In 2006, Huntley & Palmers resumed operations from Sudbury, Suffolk.
 The management team included a former marketing director of Jacobs Bakery, which once owned the company, and a founder of Vibrant, a successful packaging design company.
-They targeted the specialty and fine food sector.
+They targeted the speciality and fine food sector.

 Since 2008, Huntley and Palmers have been owned by the Freeman family, with three generations in the biscuit business.
 Their aim is to bring the name of Huntley and Palmers back into the mainstream, with several products ranges focusing on different market sectors, and including, once again, biscuit tins.